GeoBigData/gbdx-training/task_to_platform.md

   ```

 ## modify script to match I/O structure within Docker container
-- when you ultimately run your task on the platform, the platform will fetch your Docker image and spin up the Docker container, data, and compute resources
+- when you ultimately run your task within a Workflow, via Postman or gbdxtools, the Platform will:
+	- pull your Docker image and spin up the Docker container, data, and compute resources
-- the data is fetched from the a S3 location that you'll specify when you set the task within a workflow (through Postman or gbdxtools), and put into an input port in the Docker container `/mnt/work/input/`
+	- fetch your data from a specified S3 location (you will specify this S3 location when you set up your task 		within a Workflow) and plug the data into this input port `/mnt/work/input/`
-- when the processing is complete, the output is placed in an output port in the Docker container `/mnt/work/output/`
+	- outputs the results to this output port `/mnt/work/output/`

-- the name you give the input and output directories within your script carries over to how you set your data inputs and outputs when you set up your task within a workflow
+- the name you give the input and output directories within your script carries over to how you set your data inputs and outputs within a workflow

-ex. clip_raster.py
+ex. clip_raster_task.py
 ```python
 in_path = '/mnt/work/input/data_in'
 ```
-ex. gbdxtools task declaration
+ex. my_workflow.py (using the gbdxtools library to access the Workflow API, more on this later)
 ```python
 clip_task = gbdx.Task('demo_task', data_in='s3://gbd-customer-data/5860024.....')
 ```